Skip to content

 This is what we built with Cosyra.
 A native iOS and Android app that connects to a persistent Ubuntu container in the cloud.
 Claude Code, Codex CLI, OpenCode, and Gemini CLI are pre-installed.
 The terminal UI is designed for touch, with larger tap targets, swipe gestures, and a toolbar row for common keys.

-Setting up each agent on Cosyra
+How do you set up each AI agent on Cosyra?

 The setup takes about two minutes per agent.
 Here's what it looks like.